immunefi-team/Bounty_Boosts/Alchemix/30972 - [SC - Critical] Theft of unclaimed yield of the revenue in the ....md

 # Theft of unclaimed yield of the revenue in the RevenueHandler contract by claimming and merge the tokens

-Submitted on Thu May 09 2024 17:19:54 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 9th 2024 at 23:19:54 UTC by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30972